More on “The Ten-Year Rule” in Creativity (in: Screenwriting!)

 Why, so many do it wrong (or: the hard way...)

-The PhD is a free PDF online – and you should read it, if you’re a screenwriter.
-It will solve a lot of your problems.
-(See my article in The Journal of Genius and Eminence on how: all creativity is just problem-solving.)
+The (2016) PhD is a free PDF online – and you really should read it, if you’re a screenwriter..!

-So, creativity expert Csikszentmihalyi (rightly) says, it takes roughly ten years to internalize the domain and then produce something creative.
+So, as world creativity expert, Prof. Mihaly Csikszentmihalyi found, it takes roughly ten years to internalize a domain in culture, and to then, produce something: creative.

-There is also evidence for this, in Jack Foster’s book How To Get Ideas (1996)
+As an aside, there is also lots of evidence for this “10-year rule”, in Jack Foster’s great book: How To Get Ideas (1996):

 Ray Bradbury wrote at least one short story a week for ten years before he wrote one that made the hair on the his neck stand up.